bignetworks2019/Inter-chromosomal-interactions/README.md

 	bin_1 bin_2 count p_value

-where bins are represented as the size given in the command.
+where bins are represented as the size given in the input command.